 Because dark areolas play a role in nursing, these changes often remain after giving birth, especially for women who choose to breastfeed.
 “The areola will continue to enlarge and darken throughout pregnancy, usually reaching their largest size at the time of birth,” Zore explains.
 “If you choose to breastfeed, your areolas will likely remain bigger and darker during breastfeeding.”
 Once you stop breastfeeding and your hormone levels return to normal, your dark areolas and nipples will more or less go back to their normal size and color, she says, although it’s not unusual for the areolas to stay slightly darker than they were pre-pregnancy.
 When it’ll happen and to what degree will vary for each woman.

-Temeka Zore, MD, is an ob-gyn, and reproductive endocrinologist practicing in Los Angeles at Reproductive Medicine Associates of Southern California.
+Temeka Zore, MD, is an ob-gyn, and reproductive endocrinologist practicing at Spring Fertility in San Francisco.
 She received her medical degree from Indiana University School of Medicine.

 Sara Twogood, MD, FACOG, is an ob-gyn at Cedars Sinai Medical Center in Los Angeles.
 She’s also the author of Ladypartsblog.com, which covers topics relating to fertility and pregnancy, and the founder of FemEd, a program designed to empower females through health education.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.

 Plus, more from The Bump: